-Valet parking has grown considerably in popularity within the United States over the past twenty years.
+Valet parking has grown considerably in popularity in the United States over the past twenty years.
 Not only has parking space become more limited, but more people who go to restaurants, hotels, and even hospitals are willing to pay a service to park and attend to their cars.
-On the downside, the rates of accidents, vandalism, theft and other incidents have also increased.
-If you offer a valet service to patrons, guests or patients, be sure to talk with an agent about your valet parking insurance needs.
+On the downside, the rates of accidents, vandalism, theft, and other incidents have also increased.
+If you offer a valet service to patrons, guests, or patients, be sure to talk with an agent about your valet parking insurance needs.

-An independent agent in the Trusted Choice® network can help to assess your needs and risks, and supply valet parking insurance quotes from multiple insurance companies for you to compare.
-Find a local member agent in your area today to ensure that you are properly covered with an affordable policy.
+An independent insurance agent can help to assess your needs and risks and supply valet parking insurance quotes from multiple insurance companies for you to compare.
+Find a local agent today to ensure you are properly covered with an affordable policy.

 What Does Good Valet Parking Insurance Cover?

 The most important concerns with valet parking insurance are liability issues.
-Given the risks, not only regarding vehicle damage but also lives of drivers and pedestrians, getting the right liability coverage in place is critical.
+Given the risks, not only regarding vehicle damage but also the lives of drivers and pedestrians, it's critical to get the right liability coverage in place.

 Good policies will address these areas:

-- General liability: This covers any injury to a person or their property that is caused by a valet attendant.
+- General liability: This covers any injury to a person or damage to their property that is caused by a valet attendant.
 This includes direct injuries caused by the driver striking a pedestrian.

-- Workers compensation: This policy provides medical and disability coverage for valets and other employees for job-related injuries or illness.
+- Workers' compensation: This provides medical and disability coverage for valets and other employees for job-related injuries or illnesses.
 It also provides some reimbursement for lost wages during recovery.

 Many circumstances can occur with regard to valet parking that are beyond the responsibility of the valet company or property owner.
 You will want to provide clear communication to those using your valet services that these issues are their responsibility:

 - Vandalism or theft: If your valet staff properly parked and locked a car, and the vehicle is stolen or vandalized, your company will typically not be held liable.
-Under this circumstance, the driver's personal automobile insurance would cover damages.
+In this case, the driver's personal automobile insurance would cover the damage.

 - Theft of contents: It is a good idea to mention on signage and parking stubs that your company or valet service is not responsible for personal property left in vehicles.